Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Entity index

-* Index must be assigned to a data object.
-Should not occur in practice, this is just for completeness.
 * Every index must have a name.
 The index name must have a length of at least two chars.
 Recommended are at least four chars.
 * Every index must contain at least one item referencing an entity field.
 * The length of all index fields must not be higher than `333`.
 The limit is `1000` bytes, while UTF-8 requires three bytes for each char.